jayanth1947/jayanth1947.github.io/README.md

 - To host the website, I chose to use  github.io .
 I also checked in the code on GitLab, where the repository contains all the details of the website.

+## Technologies Used
+The project was built using the following technologies:

+- HTML
+- CSS
+- JavaScript
+- MySQL

+Demo
+A demo of the project can be found at the following link: https://basic-banking-system-jo.herokuapp.com/

+## Conclusion
+The basic banking system project demonstrates the use of web development technologies and database management to create a simple and user-friendly banking system.
+The project can be useful for small businesses and organizations looking for a simple way to manage financial transactions